What do I need to configure in my firewall to allow access to AXIS Secure Remote Access?

 Server-side: Cameras (AXIS Companion)/server (AXIS Camera Station) need to be able to get out on Port 80 & 443 (outbound)

 Connection using Web proxy/4G: P2P will not work and communication is relayed through the mediator servers.

 Use of dynamic ports may prevent hole punching/P2P

-- Some proxy may block certain protocols, require certificates or cut connections after a while and may not work with AXIS Secure Remote Access
+- Some proxies may block certain protocols, require certificates, or cut connections after a while and may not work with AXIS Secure Remote Access

 For more information about AXIS Secure Remote Access, see: